joetsoi/OpenMoonstone/README.md

 You'll need to edit the settings.ini file with the location of the original moonstone DOS version after that run moonstone.exe
 ### Controls
-Player one: arrow keys and space
+* Player one: arrow keys and space
-Player two: wasd and f
+* Player two: WASD and F
 ## Configuration
 You need a DOS copy of the original moonstone.
 Extract it to your home dir either `~/games/moonstone` for linux or `C:\Users\username\games\moonstone`